 Heat exhaustion or heat stroke is very dangerous for pets but sadly I see a lot of people who do not take this seriously on/off the trail.
 It doesn’t mean we can’t go out and enjoy the outdoors.
 We just need to be mindful.
 As pet owners, we are responsible for our pet’s well-being.

-During the month of July and August, our trail adventure reduces significantly in number and it’s always play by ear week to week.
+During July and August, our trail adventure reduces significantly in number and it’s always play-by-ear week to week.
 Especially with her black fur, I need to pay special attention to Xena during summer.
 So what are the important things to keep in mind when you are planning for an outdoor activity with your pup?

-When the forecast calls for a hot day (above 80 degrees), I don’t take her hiking at all because I know her limit.
+When the forecast calls for a hot day (above 75 degrees), we skip hiking.
 On other days, here is my checklist for keeping Xena safe when we are out on the trails:

 1. Watch the time